aaronland/go-flickr-api/README.md

     	Zero or more {KEY}={VALUE} Flickr API parameters to include with your uploads.
   -use-runtimevar
     	Signal that all -uri flags are encoded as gocloud.dev/runtimevar string URIs.

+Notes:

+Uploading and replacing images are not supported by this tool.
+You can use the 'upload' and 'replace' tools, respectively, for those tasks.
 ```

 For example: